vfarcic/devops26/manuscript/06-env.md

 Similarly, we could have used `Manual` or `Never` as the filters applied to the `promote` field (`-p`).

-Before we move further, we'll have to go through a very quick discussino of the types of tests we might need to run.
+Before we move further, we'll have to go through a very quick discussion about the types of tests we might need to run.
 That will set the scene for the changes we'll apply to one of our environments.

 ## Which Types Of Tests Should We Execute When Deploying To The Staging Environment

-I often see the team I work with get confused as to the objectives of each types of tests and that naturally leads to them being run in wrong locations, at the wrong time.
-Now, if you think that I will give you the precise definition of each types of tests, you're wrong.
-Instead, I'll split them into three groups.
+I often see that teams I work with get confused about the objectives of each types of tests and that naturally leads to those tests being run in wrong locations and at the wrong time.
+But, do not get your hopes too high.
+If you think that I will give you the precise definition of each types of tests, you're wrong.
+Instead, I'll simplify things by splitting them into three groups.

-The first group of tests are those that do not rely on live application.
+The first group of tests consists of those that do not rely on live applications.
 I'll call them *static validation* and they can be unit tests, static analysis, or any other type that needs only code.
 Given that we do no need to install our application for those types of tests, we can run them as soon as we checkout the code and before we even build our binaries.

 The second group are *application-specific tests*.
 For those, we do need to deploy a new release first, but we do not need the whole system.
 Those tests tend to rely heavily on mocks and stubs.
 In some cases, that is not possible or practical and we might need to deploy a few other applications to make the tests work.
-While I could argue that mocks should replace all "real" application in this phase, I am also aware that not all applicatioons are designed to support that.
+While I could argue that mocks should replace all "real" application dependencies in this phase, I am also aware that not all applicatioons are designed to support that.
 Nevertheless, the important thing to note is that the application-specific tests do not need the whole system.
 Their goal is not to validate whether the system works as a whole, but whether the features of an application behave as expected.
-Given that containers are immutable, we can expect an application to behave the same no matter the environment it's running in.
+Since containers are immutable, we can expect an application to behave the same no matter the environment it's running in.
 Given that definition, those types of tests are run inside the pipeline of that application, just after the step that deploys the new release.

 The third group of tests are *system-wide validations*.
 We might want to check whether one live application integrates with other live applications.
 We might want to confirm that performance of the system as a whole is within established thresholds.
 There can be many other things we might want to validate on the level of the whole system.
 What matters is that the tests in this phase are expensive.
 They tend to be slower than others and they tend to need more resources.
 What we should not do while running system-wide validations is to repeat the checks we already did.
-We do not run the tests that already passed, and we try to keep those in thise phase limited to what really matters (mostly integration and performance).
+We do not run the tests that already passed, and we try to keep those in this phase limited to what really matters (mostly integration and performance).

 Why am I explaining the groups of tests we should run?
 The answer lies in the *system-wide validations*.
 Those are the tests that do no belong to an application, but to the pipelines in charge of deploying new releases to environments.
 We are about to explore one such pipeline and we might need to add some tests.